ART PORTFOILIOS TO VISIT:

 of the artist.

-Education: BFA and MFA.
-Completed 38 semesters of monoprinting at the SMFA.
+Education: BFA and MFA degrees and a four-year diploma with honors from the SMFA.
+Also Completed 38 semesters of monoprinting in Continuing Ed at the SMFA

 Lectures: Visiting critic, 2001, 2008 and 2009 in painting at Mass College of Art.
 In 2003 lectured at the University of the Arts on monoprinting and a demo on paper-litho transfer, and also at Holy Cross College in 2005, and Wheaton College in 2017.

-Publications: IF I BEGIN TO CRY is a 187-page catalog of Avakian's monoprints in full color with a critical essay by Todd Bartel on the Armenian Genocide Art and the paper-litho plate method of transferring images.
+Publications: IF I BEGIN TO CRY is a 187-page catalog on Avakian's monoprints in full color with a critical essay by Todd Bartel on the Armenian Genocide Art and the paper-litho plate method of printing images.
 Included also is a short play: THE PAST IS NOT THE PAST by playwright Elliot Baker, partially inspired by Avakian's life.

 His monoprints are in permanent collections of the New Haven Paint and Clay Club, the Boston and New York Public libraries, the Fogg Museum, and many private collections.

-Avakian became seriously interested in drawing during his early grammer school years when his father drew him a horse with a rider.
-This moment began a bond of love for Avakian.
-In the latter years of grammer school he admired the masterful story telling and painting technique of Norman Rockwell.
-During his high school years he was mentored by Lincoln Levinson his art teacher.
-For his dedication as an art student he was awarded 3-gold keys ; one for photography, drawing, and painting.
+Avakian became interested in drawing during his toddler years when his father drew him a horse and rider.
+This moment was a bond of love for Avakian.
+In high school he admired thel story telling and painting technique of Norman Rockwell.
+He was mentored by his art teacher.
+For his dedication as an art student was awarded 5-gold keys; for photography, drawing, and painting.
 At the SMFA, he studied with the Belgian painter Jan Cox who's paintings had a strong influence on him.
 Avakian traveled to NY city to see Cox's bewitching Orpheus and Eurydice paintings at the Catherine Viviano Gallery.
-Jan Cox happened to be there, and was willing to sit in front of his his large-scale painting for a historical snapshot.
-In grad school, Alber's color course had a powerful effect him, while his paintings in class were considered "idiosyncratic" and he was harsly judged to be "unteachable" by an abstract painter from New York.
-His enrollment in Existential Philosophy, introduced him to the writtings of Heidegger, Husserl, Sartre, and others that opened his mind in a wonderous way beyond anything he could have imagined.
-Also his on-going interest in design and brought him in contact with Gestalt psychology, and the interior world of the psyche, and C. G. Jung whose writtings had a profound influence on him.
-After grad school, Avakian read the biography BLACK ANGEL: A Life of Arshile Gorky authored by Nuritza Matossian.
-In the life of Gorky, Avakian found a soulful kinship with Gorky's existential challenges, includinng his multiple losses, lonliness, and despair that finally drove him to take his life.
-Gorky's life had in some unexplicable way entered Avakian's art with loving compassionate silence.
+Jan Cox was there, and was willing to sit in front of his his large-scale painting for a historic snapshot.
+In grad school, Alber's color course had a powerful effect on him, while his he was paintings were judged "idiosyncratic" and judged to be "unteachable" by an abstract painter from New York.
+His enrollment in Existential Philosophy introduced him to the writings of Heidegger, Husserl, Sartre, and others that opened his mind in a wondrous way beyond anything he could have imagined.
+Also his on-going interest in visual organization brought him in contact with Gestalt psychology, and the interior world of the psyche by C. G. Jung whose writings profoundly influence him.
+After grad school, Avakian discovered a biographical book BLACK ANGEL: A Life of Arshile Gorky.
+In the life of Gorky, Avakian found soulful kinship with Gorky's existential challenges: multiple losses, abject loneliness and medical problems that finally drove him to suicide.
+However, Gorky's art lives on in spirit, and in my heart.

 *See monoprint "Gorky & Me" under "Portraits" in slide show.

 The above monoprint is from the FAMILY BIOGRAPHY series exhibited at the Attleboro Arts Museum.
 Previously FAMILY BIO 30 (not in photo) received the Best of Show Award.
 These prints are a combination of family and historical photos.
-It was conceived to be spread out in an expansive horizontal format reminiscent of an ongoing epic of time beginning with genocidal horror more than 100 years ago.
+It was conceived as an expansive horizontal format reminiscent of an ongoing epic of time beginning with genocidal horror more than 100 years ago.
 The aftermath of the 1915 Armenian Genocide continues through a timeless passing on to the next generation their legacy and history through protective silences, stories, secrets, anger, and nightmares.

-This monotype/monoprint combination, CUPID ENTERS THE RUINS, was selected by Samuel Quigley, Director of the Lyman Allyn Art Museum for the 2017 National Exhibition of the New Haven Paint and Clay Club, New Haven, CT.
+This monotype/monoprint combination, CUPID ENTERS THE RUINS was selected by Samuel Quigley, Director of the Lyman Allyn Art Museum for the 2017 National Exhibition of the New Haven Paint and Clay Club.
 This print is from a large group of experimentations with a variety of materials and tools.
 Figurative subjects were also introduced into abstract settings as an integrative challenge.
 Thus Cupid appears in this print— full of love, daring to enter a strange world of manifest ruins in hope of bringing some semblance of love to those devastated, even if it's for a brief passing of time.

 AN IMMIGRANT'S SONG GOES UNHEARD selected by the Judge of selection and Awards: Hollis Dunlap.
 This monoprint received the Weiss Sisters Prize for printmaking, and purchased for the permanent collection of the NHP&CC.
 The printing medium is paper-litho that is seldom utilized in any distinguished way.
 The image is from a photo of the artist's father, who survived the Armenian Genocide, and held on to the dream of going back to his place of birth.